Ivystrode/filesync/readme.txt

 CURRENT BEST WORKING STATE:
 Transmitter class takes host, port, list of days to back up and time range in a tuple and then runs scheduled backups Client and server now send manifests to decide which files to send.
+All actions are logged to a dated logfile and stored in a log directory

 sendthis directories gitignored
 use sendthis folders to send files, dont include test files in git commits